ercole-io/ercole-docs/docs/guide-2.x.md

 * `Features.Virtualization.Hypervisors.OvmUserKey`: it's the user ID of the user on ovmmanger that have exchanged keys with the components.
 * `Features.Virtualization.Hypervisors.OvmControl`: contains the /path/to/ovmcontrol.

+### Oracle/Database target
+#### Requirements
+* Oracle Database version >= 9i
+* On linux exist the file /etc/oratab with the list of databases.

+#### Configuration (Features.OracleDatabase.*)
+* `Features.OracleDatabase.Enabled`: true if Oracle/Database support should be enabled.
+* `Features.OracleDatabase.FetcherUser`: name of the user that should be used for fetching the informations.
+If the value is empty, it's the user that is running the agent.
+* `Features.OracleDatabase.Oratab`: it's the /path/to/the/oratab, the file that contains the list of DBs
+* `Features.OracleDatabase.AWR`: it's the number of Automatic workload repository
+* `Features.OracleDatabase.Forcestats`: true if enable the running of fetch/stats fetcher

 ### Oracle/Exadata target
 #### Requirements
 The exadata component should not be virtualized.